gilbuc/py-utils/README.md

-# some utily scripts written in python
+# some utility scripts written in python